Example of a hand-drawn floor plan with measuring tape and ruler used to measure a room for virtual interior design projects.

 Measure the doors, windows, and doorway.
 Please note that you don't include door or window frames - only measure from where the actual window (glass) and door begins and ends.
 You can see the examples below.
 Please double check to make sure these measurements are correct by add up all detailed measurements on each wall to make sure the number is equal to the overall measurement.
 If it doesn't add up right which means you probably measured something wrong.
 This double checking helps to make sure all your measurements add up.

-Once you're done with your floor plan drawing, including measurements - use either your smartphone or tablet to snap a picture of it so you can send it to us to get started with your project.
-If you have some other details of your space such as stairs, bay windows, curved walls, niches, etc., we'll work with you on how to get the proper measurements of those as they are a bit tricky.
+Once you’ve finished drawing your floor plan and adding the measurements, use your smartphone or tablet to take a photo of it so you can send it to us to get started on your project.
+If your space includes additional features such as stairs, bay windows, curved walls, or niches, we will work with you to determine the best way to measure those areas since they can be a bit more complex.